choderalab/openmmtools/docs/sampling.rst

    x_{k,n+1} \sim p(x | s_{k, n+1})

 An inclusive "neighborhood" of thermodynamic states around this specified state can be used to define which thermodynamic states the reduced potential should be computed for after each iteration.
-If all thermodynamic states are included in this neighborhood (the default), the MBAR scheme [CITE] can be used to optimally estimate free energies and uncertainties.
+If all thermodynamic states are included in this neighborhood (the default), the MBAR scheme :cite:`Shirts2008statistically` can be used to optimally estimate free energies and uncertainties.
-If a restricted neighborhood is used (in order to reduce the amount of time spent in the energy evaluation stage), a variant of the L-WHAM (local weighted histogram analysis method) [CITE] is used to extract an estimate from all available information.
+If a restricted neighborhood is used (in order to reduce the amount of time spent in the energy evaluation stage), a variant of the L-WHAM (local weighted histogram analysis method) :cite:`kumar1992weighted` is used to extract an estimate from all available information.

 ``ReplicaExchangeSampler``: Replica exchange among thermodynamic states
 -----------------------------------------------------------------------